magus/dcsseeds/README.md

 ## lst files with parseMorgue

-do lst files exist on all servers? every server seems to have them but akrasiac stores them as bz2 we will have to decompress these
+every server seems to have lst files but akrasiac stores them as bz2 we will have to be able to detect and decompress bz2 filetype

+lst is equivalent to floor stash

+lst shops
-gozag shops cannot be distinguished from normal shops by lst alone morgue files note shops found, but do not note shops made by gozag so we can build list of all shops from lst, then cross reference to notes to see if we have a 'found' entry for them if found entry exists, it means it's a non-gozag shop
+  gozag shops cannot be distinguished from normal shops by lst alone keep set of found 'shop' events from parse morgue notes cross-reference lst shops against morgue not shops if we have seen shop in notes, we can create item events for artefact items in shops if we have NOT seen shop in notes it may be a Gozag call merchant shop, skip it

-parse lst file
-this will allow us to identify all shop items even when not bought cross reference identified items against items from lst maybe identified that aren't in lst should not be included
+we cannot rely on lst as a source of truth for all items because items can be missing for example items left in portals, abyss, pandemonium, etc., or items being worn maybe this is a tradeoff? we could cross-reference and know sometimes we might rarely exclude valid items
 > e.g. https://www.reddit.com/r/dcss/comments/11ohwvi/items_on_slime_3/?